Zunnorain/ExtensionMethodLibrary/README.md

 # ExtensionMethodLibrary
-In order to you this library, add the following dependency in your Android build.gradle file.
+In order to use this library, add the following dependency in your Android build.gradle file.

 ```